Marie-Hélène MOUNEYRAT - The Ethics of Secrecy and the Medical Secret

 a person’s intimacy, i.e. the ultimate domain of freedom.

-Référence électonique : Marie-Hélène MOUNEYRAT, "The Ethics of Secrecy and the Medical Secret", Pouvoirs, revue française d’études constitutionnelles et politiques, n°97, 2001,
+Référence électonique : Marie-Hélène MOUNEYRAT, "The Ethics of Secrecy and the Medical Secret", Pouvoirs, revue française d’études constitutionnelles et politiques, n°97, 97 - Transparence et secret,